ajaishankar/pukka/README.md

 That is, no lazy recursive types, intersection types, pick, merge, input vs output schemas, pipes etc.

-If all you want to do is validate forms or api payloads in a natural, typesafe way, give pukka a try.
+If all you want to do is validate forms and api payloads in a natural, typesafe way, do give pukka a try.
-I am sure you'll love it...

-It is lot of goodness packed in a tiny extensible codebase!
+I am sure you'll love it - it is a lot of goodness packed in a tiny extensible codebase!